-- Secured the Workplace Gender Equality Agency's citation as an Employer of Choice for Gender Equality. - Continued the Metcash Diversity & Inclusion Council, with representation from senior leaders across the organisation.
-The Council focuses on supporting diversity and inclusion at all levels of Metcash. - Continued a number of activities and initiatives, including Listening Posts, to encourage open dialogue around diversity and inclusion. - Held multiple forums to celebrate International Women's Day and International Men's Day across Australia and New Zealand. - Consciously supported women in our traditionally male dominated industries through membership of councils and associations that provide networking opportunities, personal and professional development and mentoring for women. - Put in place annualised targets for female representation to help us achieve our goal of a 40:40:20 gender distribution by 2020 (that is, 40% male, 40% female, and a buffer of 20% between that gender split), particularly at leadership levels, and regularly report our progress towards them. - Continued to increase our female representation on our Board of Directors from 50% to 57% in the past year. - Provided employees access to resources, information and support through membership with the Diversity Council Australia (DCA). - Continued to actively encourage practices that allow employees to manage their health and wellbeing and home commitments.
+- Again secured the Workplace Gender Equality Agency's citation as an Employer of Choice for Gender Equality. - Shared best practices for achieving pay equality outcomes with other industry representatives. - Continued the Metcash Diversity & Inclusion Council, with representation from senior leaders across the organisation.
+The Council focuses on supporting diversity and inclusion at all levels of Metcash. - Established a Women's Forum to define an action plan to improve the participation and progression of women at Metcash. - Continued a number of activities and initiatives, including Listening Posts, to encourage open dialogue around diversity and inclusion. - Held multiple forums to celebrate International Women's Day, International Men's Day and LGBTQI Pride events across Australia and New Zealand. - Consciously supported women in our traditionally male dominated industries through membership of councils and associations that provide networking opportunities, personal and professional development and mentoring for women. - Put in place annualised targets for female representation to help us achieve our goal of a 40:40:20 gender distribution (that is, 40% male, 40% female, and a buffer of 20% between that gender split) across our Board, senior executives and workforce generally, and regularly report our progress towards them.

-- Implemented a comprehensive program, supported by an expanded Policy, to encourage the broader adoption of flexible working practices. - Continued to support employees experiencing domestic and family abuse. - Actively monitored and reported to the Board any allegations of bullying and harassment across the organisation. - Maintained our "Fifth Week" program, where eligible employees are able to take an additional week of annual leave by reducing their accrued leave to nil. - Continued learning programs to support diversity and inclusion in the workplace.
+- Retained female participation at Board level at 50% or more (of the Non-executive Directors) for the majority of the year.
+Sadly, with the unexpected passing of one of our female Non-executive Directors, Wai Tang, the participation level has dropped to 40% (of the Non-executive Directors). - Provided employees access to resources, information and support through membership with the Diversity Council Australia (DCA). - Continued to actively encourage practices that allow employees to manage their health and wellbeing and home commitments. - Leveraged our comprehensive program, supported by an expanded Policy, to encourage the broader adoption of flexible working practices, which saw us very well prepared when the COVID-19 outbreak occurred to have a large percentage of our people successfully work from home. - Continued to support employees experiencing domestic and family abuse. - Actively monitored and reported to the Board any allegations of bullying and harassment across the organisation. - Supported team leaders and team members to adopt inclusive and appropriate behavioural norms, where appropriate. - Actively supported teams with training to improve the culture of inclusion, where appropriate. - Maintained our "Fifth Week" program, where eligible employees are able to take an additional week of annual leave by reducing their accrued leave to nil. - Continued learning programs to support diversity and inclusion in the workplace. - Increased the representation of women on the senior executive team to 25%.